-- It controls what IP Address is used by third party software if a hostname is given. for example, the e-mail server in Manager Setup. - It sets the preferred IP version to choose if there are multiple IP addresses available for the different IP versions. - It controls which IP Address is tried on the peering page if a hostname is specified. - It controls whether an IPv4 or IPv6 Address is chosen for the manager asset. - If you would like to replace your license file with a new one, select Replace current license file.
-Otherwise, accept the default option of Keep the current license file.
-If you selected Replace the current license file. you are prompted for the new one. - 4.
+- It controls what IP Address is used by third party software if a hostname is given. for example, the e-mail server in Manager Setup. - It sets the preferred IP version to choose if there are multiple IP addresses available for the different IP versions. - It controls which IP Address is tried on the peering page if a hostname is specified. - It controls whether an IPv4 or IPv6 Address is chosen for the manager asset. - 3.
+If you would like to replace your license file with a new one, select Replace current license file.
+Otherwise, accept the default option of Keep the current license file. - If you selected Replace the current license file. you are prompted for the new one. - 4.
 Select the Java Heap memory size.
 The Java Heap memory size is the amount of memory that ESM allocates for its heap.
 (Besides the heap memory, the Manager also uses some additional system memory.) - 5.
 Select a key pair option.
 The Manager controls SSL certificate type for communications with the Console, so the wizard prompts you to select the type of SSL certificate that the Manager is using.
-If you changed the Manager host name in the first or second step above, select Replace with new Self-Signed key pair, otherwise select Do not change anything. - If you selected Replace with new Self-Signed key pair, you are prompted to enter the password for the SSL key store and then details about the new SSL certificate to be issued. - 6.
+If you changed the Manager host name in the first or second step above, select Replace with new Self-Signed key pair, otherwise select Do not change anything.
+If you selected Replace with new Self-Signed key pair, you are prompted to enter the password for the SSL key store and then details about the new SSL certificate to be issued. - 6.
 Accept the Logger JDBC URL and Database Password defaults. - 7.
-If Transformation Hub is part of your ESM implementation, select whether to set up the connection to it. - If you select to set up a connection, provide the following information: - a.
+If Transformation Hub is part of your ESM implementation, select whether to set up the connection to it. - 8.
+If you are running in distributed correlation mode, select whether to forward Avro events to Transformation Hub. - 9.
+If you selected to set up a connection to Transformation Hub, provide the following information: - a.
 Specify the host name and port information for the nodes in Transformation Hub.
 Include the host and port information for all worker nodes.
-Use a commaseparated list (for example: <host>:<port>,<host>:<port>).
+Use a comma-separated list (for example: <host>:<port>,<host>:<port>).